 Accuracy results of $n$-iter NIAH ($n \in \{1,2,3,4\}$) on the four test sets of 4K-128K context lengths are shown in Figure~\ref{fig:eval_niah}.
 The accuracies of all iterations are drawn as a stacked bar.

 \paragraph{\textbf{Finding 4: Iterative reading boosts retrieval accuracy.}} For \texttt{GDN} and \texttt{GDN+SWA} layouts, a single pass ($1$-iter) is often insufficient for perfect retrieval.
-However, a second pass ($2$-iter) yields a massive boost in accuracy (jumping from $<10\%$ to $>70\%$ in many cases).
+However, a second pass ($2$-iter) yields a massive boost in accuracy (jumping from $<10\%$ to $>50\%$ in many cases).
+More passes further improve the accuracy to $>70\%$.
 This confirms that \implname~effectively exploits test-time training to consolidate episodic memories, surpassing softmax attention.
 In addition, effective iterative memorization (in Figure~\ref{fig:eval_niah}) correlates with high gating values (in Figure~\ref{fig:eval_gate}).

 \paragraph{\textbf{Finding 5: \implname~generalizes to 128K contexts.}} Despite being trained on only 4K-token sequences, \implname~generalizes effectively to 128K tokens.
 While \texttt{FA} baselines degrade rapidly on context lengths unseen during training, \implname~maintains robust retrieval performance.